VenkatRaman3103/Omnimux/README.md

 - Install fzf: `brew install fzf` (macOS) or `apt install fzf` (Ubuntu)

-**Key binding "J" not working**
+**Key binding not working**

-- Make sure you've installed the plugin via TPM (`prefix + I`) or sourced the termonaut.tmux file manually
+- Make sure you've installed the plugin via TPM (`prefix + I`)
-- Try reloading tmux config: `tmux source-file ~/.tmux.conf` or restart tmux
+- Try reloading tmux config: `tmux source-file ~/.tmux.conf`
-- Check if "J" conflicts with other bindings
+- Check if your key conflicts with other bindings

 **Preview not working**

 - Check that preview is enabled: `tmux show-option -g @termonaut-preview-enabled`
 - Ensure required commands are available (ls, ps, git)

+**Colors not displaying correctly**

+- Ensure your terminal supports 256 colors or true color
+- Check if your tmux configuration supports color

 **Tmuxifier sessions not appearing**